woordwaark/Spotlight-pipeline/README.md

 The books and other sources were scanned by volunteers using Ricoh copiers that were available at the library of the University of Groningen.
 The scans were saved as PDF or TIFF format and sent by e-mail to a folder on Google Drive.

 ## 2. Optical character recognition (OCR)
 Optical character recognition was done by volunteers using ABBYY FineReader PDF, an optical character recognition application developed by ABBYY.
 The program was installed on laptops that were borrowed by volunteers.
 The scans (see the previous step) were sent and distributed among the laptops and subsequently processed by the volunteers using the OCR program.
-This resulted in PDFs with an added text layer which were send back to Google Drive.
+The ABBYY OCR program highlights words that might contain mistakes, based on character legibility and word recognition.
+Each ABBYY OCR vocabulary is prepopulated with Groningen dictionary words, and the volunteers extended these vocabularies when ABBYY marked the word as uncertain.
+The vocabulary extensions decrease the number of words that ABBYY marks as uncertain, and therefore increases annotation speed.
+The OCR proces resulted in PDFs with an added text layer which were send back to Google Drive.

 ## 3. Adding metadata
 In this step metadata is added.
 The metadata was partly available through the library of the University of Groningen, partly found in the sources themselves, and partly needed to be looked up, for example details about the authors.